browserengineering/book/book/animations.md

 with `transform`) are supposed to paint after regular (non-positioned) elements.
 This particular rule is purely a historical artifact.

-[^not-always-visual]: Technically, `transform` is not always just a visual effect.
-In real browsers, transformed element positions contribute to scrolling overflow.
-Real browsers mostly do this correctly, but sometimes cut corners to avoid slowing down transform animations.

 [transform-def]: https://developer.mozilla.org/en-US/docs/Web/CSS/transform